nisiddharth/BrighterBee/README.md

-# BrighterBee -by NP Devs
+# BrighterBee- by NP Devs

 Developing a community for learners.
 Made for Droidrush: Avishkar MNNIT 2k20.